telerik/ajax-docs/api/server/Telerik.Web.UI/ChartClientSettings.md

 Gets or sets a value indicating the size of the axis markers in pixels (size for the YAxis marker represents its width, while size for the XAxis marker -- its height).

+###  EnableAxisMarkers `Boolean`

+Gets or sets a value indicating whether the zoom assist axis markers are enabled.

 ###  EnableZoom `Boolean`

 Gets or sets a value indicating whether the client-side zoom functionality is enabled.

-###  ZoomRectangleColor `Color`

-Gets or sets a value indicating the color of the zoom rectangle.

-###  ZoomRectangleOpacity `Single`

-Gets or sets a value indicating the opacity of the zoom rectangle.

 ###  ScrollMode `ChartClientScrollMode`

 Gets or sets a value indicating the plotarea client scroll mode.

+###  ViewState `StateBag`

+Sate bag to store view state content

+###  ViewStateIgnoresCase `Boolean`

+Gets if view sate should ignore case

-###  YScrollOffset `Single`
+###  XScale `Single`

-Gets or sets a value indicating the YAxis scroll offset ratio.
+Gets or sets a value indicating the plotarea scale value by X axis.

 ###  XScrollOffset `Single`